cosmos/interchain-security/docs/docs/introduction/terminology.md

 ## Interchain Security

-Interchain Security is the Cosmos-specific category of Shared Security that uses IBC (Inter-Blockchain Communication).
-Ie. any shared security protocol built with IBC.
+Interchain Security is the Cosmos-specific category of Shared Security that uses IBC (Inter-Blockchain Communication), i.e. any shared security protocol built with IBC.

 ## Replicated Security